ELK Stack Log Ingestion

 How do I handle high-volume log ingestion without overwhelming Elasticsearch?

-Can ELK Stack Log Ingestion replace traditional SEO log analyzers?
+Can the ELK Stack replace traditional SEO log analyzers?

 What is the best way to filter out internal IP traffic and staging environments?